OctopusDeployLabs/terraform-provider-octopusdeploy/migration-readme.md

 }

 func (b *blahResource) Schema(ctx context.Context, req resource.SchemaRequest, resp *resource.SchemaResponse) {
-	// this can be moved to a seperate file in the `schemas` package
-    resp.Schema = map[string]resourceSchema.Attribute {
+	// this can be moved to a seperate file in the `schemas` package, see the Schemas section resp.Schema = map[string]resourceSchema.Attribute {
         Description: "some description",
         Attributes: map[string]schema.Attribute{
-            "id":       util.GetIdResourceSchema(),
+            "id":       util.GetIdResourceSchema(), // the id on a resource should be readonly (computed = true, optional = false).
+The user cannot set this as the API will return a different value on create.
             "space_id": util.GetSpaceIdResourceSchema("blahs"),
             "name":     util.GetNameResourceSchema(true),
             ...